open-telemetry/opentelemetry-specification/specification/performance.md

 The language library could block the end-user application when it shut down.
 On shutdown, it has to flush data to prevent information loss.
 The language library should support user-configurable timeout if it blocks on shut down.

 If the language library supports an explicit flush operation, it could block also.
+But should support a configurable timeout.

 ## Documentation